curl/curl/docs/cmdline-opts/header.md

 allows you to make even trickier stuff than curl would normally do.
 You should not replace internally set headers without knowing perfectly well what you are doing.
-Remove an internal header by giving a replacement without content on the right side of the colon, as in: -H "Host:".
-If you send the custom header with no-value then its header must be terminated with a semicolon, such as \-H "X-Custom-Header;" to send "X-Custom-Header:".
+Remove an internal header by giving a replacement without content on the right side of the colon, as in: -H `Host:`.
+If you send the custom header with no-value then its header must be terminated with a semicolon, such as -H `X-Custom-Header;` to send `X-Custom-Header:`.

 curl makes sure that each header you add/replace is sent with the proper end-of-line marker, you should thus **not** add that as a part of the header